newmie10/SpotifyGesture/HandDetector/Handnet_Plan.md

 ## Final Model
 - Done in LGRC A104A to get real production lighting
-- Used same file in Data_Collection.,cpp
+- Used same file in Data_Collection.cpp
+- ~1000 each class

 ### Gestures